open-telemetry/opentelemetry-specification/specification/data-semantic-conventions.md

-Given an [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt) compliant URI of the form `scheme:[//authority]path[?query][#fragment]`, the span name of the span SHOULD be set to to the URI path value.
+Given an [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt) compliant URI of the form `scheme:[//authority]path[?query][#fragment]`, the span name of the span SHOULD be set to the URI path value.

 If a framework can identify a value that represents the identity of the request and has a lower cardinality than the URI path, this value MUST be used for the span name instead.